 I realised I wanted to be a composer relatively late, but I’ve always had a creative outlet of some form or another.
 I did a lot of creative writing while at secondary school, spent hours in my room designing mazes while at primary school, and drew lots of pictures of dinosaurs in nursery.
 So I might have been a poet, a landscape architect, or an illustrator for journals of palaeontology.

 It has to be the first time I ever heard my music played.
 The performance was given by a student string quartet during a workshop at university, and it was so intense I felt like my heart was going to burst out of my chest.
 I still get that feeling whenever I hear a new piece played in rehearsal for the first time.

 You can be among the first to hear Laurence’s new piece in At Lunch One, 1-4 October 2019 at Cambridge’s West Road Concert Hall, London’s Wigmore Hall and Norwich’s St Andrew’s Hall.

-You can support Laurence’s new commission via Musically Gifted and receive signed scores, complimentary tickets to the world premiere and even meet the composer.
+Laurence’s Musically Gifted campaign has now ended, but please do explore our other Musically Gifted composers, and you could receive signed scores, complimentary tickets to the world premiere and even meet the composer.